 We go into more detail about these values in our bylaws (pdf).

-VREC began organizing in 2019, incorporated at the start of 2020, and is now under a purchase and sale agreement to buy our first property, a commercial space with a stable tenant.
-For more information on this property please see the informational document (pdf).
+VREC began organizing in 2019, incorporated at the start of 2020, and recently purchased our first property, a commercial space with a stable tenant.

 Vermont residents may become member-owners of the co-op by buying one or more common shares at $1,000 per share.
 Under the Bylaws of the cooperative, each member has one vote in decisions of the business regardless of how many shares they own.
 Decisions made by the whole membership include electing members to serve on the Board of Directors (seven seats) and decisions to buy or sell properties.